AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <h2>The wrong advertising</h2>

-I've yet to mention <a href="http://www.trademob.com/pressrelease/40-percent-of-mobile-ad-clicks-are-fraudulent-or-accidental-according-to-new-study-by-trademob/">near-zero click-through rates</a>, <a href="http://adage.com/article/agency-news/media-agency-kickbacks-real/297707/">ad agency kickbacks</a>, <a href="http://www.bloomberg.com/news/articles/2014-11-07/high-speed-ad-traders-profit-by-arbitraging-your-eyeballs">high-frequency price pumping</a>, <a href="https://techcrunch.com/2014/10/03/are-bots-hijacking-your-marketing-budget/">non-human trafficking</a> and <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">malvertising ransomeware</a>.
+I've yet to mention <a href="http://www.trademob.com/pressrelease/40-percent-of-mobile-ad-clicks-are-fraudulent-or-accidental-according-to-new-study-by-trademob/">near-zero click-through rates</a> and <a href="http://adage.com/article/agency-news/media-agency-kickbacks-real/297707/">ad agency kickbacks</a>, or <a href="http://www.bloomberg.com/news/articles/2014-11-07/high-speed-ad-traders-profit-by-arbitraging-your-eyeballs">high-frequency price pumping</a>, <a href="https://techcrunch.com/2014/10/03/are-bots-hijacking-your-marketing-budget/">non-human trafficking</a> and <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">malvertising ransomeware</a>.
 But I think you've heard enough.
 (Consult <a href="http://adcontrarian.blogspot.com/">The Ad Contrarian</a> for the complete hows and whys of ad-tech failures.)

 We web publishers could chose to end this madness.
 We could <a href="https://wpostats.com/">prioritize speed</a> and security on our sites and support the <a href="https://www.eff.org/issues/privacy">privacy projects</a>.
 We could collaborate on open-source, performant tracking and ad-delivery processes, with opt-ins and data storage expiration dates (read Cegłowski's <a href="http://idlewords.com/talks/haunted_by_data.htm">"Haunted by Data"</a>).
 Our readers would love us for it, and advertisers can't resist loving readers.